-- The basics about including refugee employees in your workforce. - The fundamentals of integration for a company employing refugees. - How to prepare managers and teams to work with refugee colleagues. - Ideas on how to build an inclusive workplace for refugee employees.
+- The basics about including refugee employees in your workforce. - The fundamentals of integration for companies employing refugees. - How to prepare managers and teams to work with refugee colleagues. - A How to adjust or expand your onboarding program for refugee employees. - Ideas on how to build an inclusive workplace for refugee employees.